How Full Fat Things provided World Animal Protection with a Drupal 9 upgrade and supported internal teams to work more seamlessly with their strategy.

 Different countries have different donation platforms, payment providers, CRM systems and marketing methods.
 The Drupal website integrates with all of them, simplifying this complexity.

-It allows World Animal Protection to run 12 different websites in 12 different languages from a single installation of Drupal.
+It allowed World Animal Protection to run 12 different websites in 12 different languages from a single installation of Drupal.
 At the same time, all the features and functionality of each site can be tailored according to each country’s specific requirements.

 We started as an interim solution for World Animal Protection but have since become embedded within the digital teams and workflow.